Q. If I do a shorter course first can I get credits towards a qualification later?

 A. Yes, you may claim a 5% fee discount when you enroll in a second course.

-(This does not apply however to the second stage or part of the same certificate or diploma.)
+(This does not apply however to the second stage or part of the same certificate or proficiency award.)

 Q. What happens if I have to stop studying for a while?